chrsteffen1/Snake-Game/README.md

 6. Create arrow key functions
    - Loop until new input (either new direction or hit the edge of the board)
    - Set speed of looping?
-7. Create “food” at random spot
+7. Create “food” at a random spot
    - function Math.floor(Math.random() * board size)
 8. Create addToSnake function
    - Snake size plus 1